gomezjonathan46/garces_landing/README.md

 ## Background

 Thanks to Will Murdoch and the Brownstein Group, I was provided the images to complete this landing page.
 I used the mockup as a guiding template to create and style this landing page.
 A mobile design was not provided, so I had the opportunity to get creative!
+This project meets W3C standards, using markup and css validation.

 ## Dependencies